The following article is based largely on a thesis written by Anton Zoetmulder titled:

 Jean Renaudie was the architect/founder of the l’Atelier de Montrouge and the person responsible for the complete renovation of Ivry town center.
 After an education at the École Nationale Supérieure des Beaux-arts, he apprenticed with the famous master of concrete construction Auguste Perret.
 In 1958 he founded l’Atelier de Montrouge with Pierre Riboulet, Gérard Thurnauer and Jean-Louis Véret.

-In light of the starkness and simplicity of its plastic effects, their style is sometimes described as “brutalist,” which was an architectural design movement of mid-20th century made famous by works by Le Corbusier.
-In 1968 Renaudie broke with his partners and set up his own firm in Ivry-sur-Seine oftentimes collaborating with Renée Gailhoustet, whom he met in the office of Roland Dubrulle working on the Ivry-sur-Seine.
+In light of the starkness and simplicity of its plastic effects, their style is sometimes described as “brutalist,” which was an architectural design movement of mid-20th century made famous (in part) through works by Le Corbusier.
+In 1968 Renaudie broke with his partners and set up his own firm in Ivry-sur-Seine, oftentimes collaborating with Renée Gailhoustet, whom he met in the office of Roland Dubrulle working on the Ivry-sur-Seine.
 Gailhoustet, born in Algeria, was also a teacher and authored a number of books.

 Following is a list of projects executed in the decade between 1970 and 1980.
 The Jeanne-Hatchette shopping center brought him international recognition and from the French Minister of Culture was awarded the Grand Prix National de l’Architecture for the totality of his creative works.